Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Take Laurence Hallier, a serial entrepreneur who has founded and led numerous companies through years of explosive growth.
 Through Hallier Properties, he developed and delivered over $1 billion in real estate projects in the 2000s, including the Panorama Towers with 1,000+ luxury high-rise condos in Las Vegas and The Royalton at River Oaks, a 33-story luxury condo conversion.

 He then went on to found Show Media, the top provider of digital interactive advertising screens in taxicabs, reaching 100 million passengers each year.
 His company has been featured three times on the Inc. 500 Fastest Growing Companies in America.

 How was he able to accomplish such sustainable growth for his businesses?
 Laurence clearly knows how to leverage the power of optimization and maximization to create massive growth in his companies.
-He has attended Tony Robbins’ Business Mastery multiple times, each time taking back different insights and action items.
+He has attended Tony Robbins’ Business Mastery multiple times, each time taking back different insights and action items on business model innovation.
 Hear Laurence speak more about the impact of this event:

 To optimize and maximize your existing core processes, you must implement four key factors:

 High achievers have clarity of vision — they attack their goals and are committed to preparing for “the game.”
 A champion studies the strengths and weaknesses of the competition, then develops a game plan that leverages his or her own skills and expertise to bring about the desired outcomes.
 They recognize the power of their specific skill set and execute these skills when it matters most.
 Especially when dealing with an important business decision, such as filing bankruptcy.

 Having the mindset of a champion also requires effective leadership skills.
 You must develop a mission or purpose that not only drives you, but inspires others as well.
 Stepping into that winning mindset – for yourself and for your team – is a must when trying to achieve explosive growth.